Is Wine Gluten Free? Celiac Safety Guide

 The Bottom Line

-1. Any pure wine is fine — No GF label needed for actual wine
+1. Any pure wine is celiac-safe — No GF label needed for actual wine

 2. Avoid wine coolers — May contain malt or gluten additives